denten-books/plain-text/main.md

 course of the text, which ultimately leads students to arrive at an understanding of the text as a whole [@PARCC2012, 7]."
 The general movement here is from "text" on the page to "work" (text as a whole, in the language of the report).
-The model of textuality implicit in the project of close reading assumes an environment of a well-defined literary canon, naturally accessible to the human intellect.
+The model of textuality implicit in the institutional project of close reading assumes an environment of recieved literary canons, naturally accessible to the human intellect.
 For the duration of the "Gutenberg galaxy," the age of print, a well-educated person might have been expected to internalize some several hundred or perhaps thousands major texts constituting the canon.
+Close reading is tailored to deal with such an environment.

 The expansion of the textual field and its relative liberation from physical media have radically increased the cognitive demands of literary engagement.